-I have over 25 years experience of helping people who are struggling with a wide range of problems, including depression, bereavement, anxiety, low self esteem, relationship problems, marital breakdown, sexual problems, eating disorders, problems arising from childhood experiences, abuse, bullying, feelings of emptiness and a struggle to find meaning in life.
+I have 30 years experience of helping people who are struggling with a wide range of problems, including depression, bereavement, anxiety, low self esteem, panic attacks relationship problems, marital breakdown, eating disorders, problems arising from childhood experiences, abuse, bullying, feelings of emptiness and a struggle to find meaning in life.

 All sessions last for 50 minutes, and where possible take place once a week at the same day and time.